This is an experimental technology

 Concepts and usage

-Playing video and audio has been available in web applications without plugins for a few years now, but the basic facilities offered have only really been able to cater for playing single whole tracks at a time — we can't combine/split arraybuffers.
-Streaming media has up until recently still been the domain of Flash, with technologies like Flash Media Server serving video streams up using the RTMP protocol.
+Playing video and audio has been available in web applications without plugins for a few years now, but the basic features offered have only really only been useful for playing single whole tracks.
+We can't, for example, combine/split arraybuffers.
+Streaming media has up until recently been the domain of Flash, with technologies like Flash Media Server serving video streams using the RTMP protocol.

 The MSE standard